 Giving someone feedback on work is one of the most dreaded things we do in the creative field.
-Most of the time, the people you will be giving feedback to are friends or frequent collaborators, and we definitely do not want them to feel attacked or take things personally.
-In this article, I will give tips that will make giving feedback not seem like the worst thing in the world and that will strengthen your relationship with your creative collaborators.
+Most of the time, the people you will be giving feedback to are friends or frequent collaborators.
+We do not want them to feel attacked or take things personally.
+In this article, I will show you how to give feedback in a way that will strengthen your relationship with your creative collaborators.

 Note: This article is written for managers of creative teams or any freelance creative who gives feedback to others for a living but the main ideas can be applied to just about any other field.

 The relationship with your creative team doesn’t end when the filming is complete, nor is it finished when the final video is delivered and uploaded to your website.
 Often times, the people you work with are frequent collaborators.
 Both parties have a lot at stake if the video that comes out of it is not good.
 The feedback phase is the next opportunity to make sure that you and your team deliver an excellent final product to your client.